CodeMeAPixel/TastyTrove/README.md

 ## ✨ What is Tasty Trove?

-**Tasty Trove** is a modern, community-driven platform for discovering, uploading, and sharing recipes.
-Whether you're a home cook, a professional chef, or just looking for inspiration, Tasty Trove is your go-to destination for delicious ideas.
+**Tasty Trove** is a modern, community-driven platform for discovering, creating, and sharing recipes.
+Built with the latest technologies, it offers a seamless experience for food enthusiasts to explore culinary ideas, save their favorites, and contribute their own recipes to the community.

 ---

 ## 🚩 Features

-- 🥗 **Browse** a curated collection of recipes by category, difficulty, or prep time
+- 🥗 **Browse** recipes by category, difficulty, prep time, and more with advanced filtering
-- 📤 **Upload** your own recipes with images, detailed steps, and ingredient lists
+- 📤 **Create** and publish your own recipes with step-by-step instructions and ingredient lists
-- 💾 **Save** your favorite recipes and create your own collections
+- 📚 **Organize** recipes in custom cookbooks that can be private or shared
-- ⭐ **Review** and rate recipes from the community
+- 🖼️ **Upload** multiple images to showcase your culinary creations
-- 🌗 **Responsive** design with dark/light mode support
+- 💾 **Save** recipes to your personal collection for quick access
-- 📱 **Mobile-first** experience
+- 🔍 **Search** with powerful filters (difficulty, prep time, category)
-- 🔍 **Advanced search** with filters (diet, cook time, difficulty)
+- 📱 **Responsive** design with full mobile support
-- 🖼️ **Image uploads** for recipes
+- 🌗 **Theme support** with light and dark modes
-- 🛡️ **Secure authentication** (Clerk)
+- 👤 **User profiles** with customizable preferences
-- 🗨️ **Community**: Connect via Discord and Twitter
+- 👥 **Social features** including following other chefs

 ---